-To create a new project, open the EV3 MicroPython tab and click create a new project, as shown in Figure 2.2.
-Enter a project name in the text field that appears and press Enter.
-When prompted, choose a location for this program and confirm by clicking choose folder.
+To create a new project, open the 'EV3 MicroPython' tab and click create a new project, as shown in Figure 2.2.
+Enter the name of the project in the text field that appears and press Enter.
+When prompted, choose a location in which to store this program and confirm by clicking choose folder.

 Figure 2.2: Creating a new project.
-This example is called getting_started, but you can choose any name.
+This example is called getting_started but you can choose any name.